 Exploring a new destination

-with a group of your peers might sound like the adventure of a lifetime.
+of your peers might sound like the adventure of a lifetime.
 In fact, for many students, it is!
 But group travel can also have its drawbacks — namely, a lack of independence and limited alone-time.
-So, as a traveler-to-be, how do
+So, as a traveler-to-be, how do you determine

 PRO: Built-in friendships